jesusvasquez333/verify-pr-label-action/README.md

    types: [opened, labeled, unlabeled, synchronize]
 ```

-### If you plan to only open PRs from the same repository

-If you plan to open PR only from the same repository, you can use this example, which requires one less input value.
-However, this won't work if you open a PR from a fork.
+The above example should you preferred method.
+Nevertheless, the trigger condition `pull_request` is also supported, and you can use it instead of `pull_request_target`.
+This condition, however, works only for PRs from the same repository; its only advantage is that the `pull-request-number` input is not needed in this case and can be omitted.
+So, if you want to use that condition instead, follow this example:

 In your workflow YAML file add this step:
 ```yaml